St. Louis Walk of Fame

 The St. Louis Walk of Fame honors notable people from St. Louis, Missouri, who made contributions to the culture of the United States.
 All inductees were either born in the Greater St. Louis area or spent their formative or creative years there.
 Contribution can be in any area; most of the current inductees made their achievements in acting, entertainment, music, sports, art/architecture, broadcasting, journalism, science/education and literature.
+According to local tourism officials, the Walk of Fame attracts thousands of visitors to the Delmar Loop each year and serves as a popular cultural landmark for both residents and tourists.

 As of April 2019, the walk has more than 150 brass stars and bronze plaques, each bearing an inscription of an inductee's name and a summary of his or her accomplishments.
 The stars and plaques are set into the sidewalks along a 2/3 mi stretch of Delmar Boulevard in the Delmar Loop area, spanning the border between St. Louis and University City.

 History

 The walk was founded by developer Joe Edwards, owner of Blueberry Hill pub/restaurant and other establishments located along the walk.
 Its first stars and plaques were installed in 1989; the inductees that year were musician Chuck Berry, dancer and choreographer Katherine Dunham, bridge builder James B. Eads, poet T. S. Eliot, ragtime composer Scott Joplin, aviator Charles Lindbergh, baseball player Stan Musial, actor Vincent Price, newspaper publisher Joseph Pulitzer and playwright Tennessee Williams.
 Ten more were selected for each of the next four years (in order to get the walk established), but starting in 1994 no more than three have been awarded in any year.

-In May 2008, Cedric the Entertainer received the first star and plaque located in the City of St. Louis portion of the loop.
-The walk (and the boundaries of the Delmar Loop in general) has been expanded eastward by Edwards in recent years as Edwards continues to invest in the area's redevelopment.
+Cedric the Entertainer received the first star and plaque located in the City of St. Louis part of the loop, in May of 2008.
+The walk, and the boundaries of the Delmar Loop in general, have been expanded eastward by Edwards in recent years, as Edwards continues to invest in the area's redevelopment.